hexbacon/ESP32/weather-home-station-esp32/README.md

 1. `rgb_led.h`

-   - This header containds the definitions for the RGB LED GPIO pins and the channel number.
+   - This header contains the definitions for the RGB LED GPIO pins and the channel number.

    ```c
    // RGB LED GPIOs